These guidelines help you implement Google Pay within your apps.

-Google Pay payment buttons are available in three variations: black, white, and white with an outline.
+Google Pay payment buttons are available in two variations: dark and light.
 Each variation comes with and without the "Buy with" text.
 Payment buttons with localized versions of the "Buy with" text are provided, but the Google Pay brand is always untranslated.
 Don't create buttons with your own localized text.

-Use black buttons on white or light backgrounds to provide contrast.
+Use dark buttons on light backgrounds to provide contrast.

-Use white buttons on dark or colorful backgrounds.
+Use light buttons on dark or colorful backgrounds.

 Always maintain the minimum clear space of 8 dp on all sides of the payment button.
 Ensure the clear space is never broken with graphics or text.